{SECTION_MENU}

 Self-harm

-resources for coping with self-harming include an explanation of what harmful moods are and how it may affect you.
-It then directs you to self-help workshops about how to reduce and manage your mood, nature works – a project to get you outside to reduce your urge to self-harm, counselling, a number of other workshops and therapies (art and drama therapies being some examples), corner man – a 12-week group combining boxing and chatting and hARMED – a workshop for anyone using self-harm as a coping strategy.
+Resources for coping with self-harming include an explanation of what harmful moods are and how it may affect you.
+It then directs you to self-help workshops about how to reduce and manage your mood, nature works – a project to get you outside to reduce your urge to self-harm, counselling, a number of other workshops and therapies (art and drama therapies being some examples), corner man – a 12-week group combining boxing and chatting and

 https://www.otrbristol.org.uk/whats-going-on-for-you/self-harm/